Magnify-Cash/magnify-monorepo/contracts/docs/advanced-integration.md

 `;
 ```

-These queries will fetch data about all lending desks and active loans in the NFTY Finance protocol.
+These queries will fetch data about all lending desks and active loans in the Magnify Cash protocol.

 ## Fetching and Displaying Data